airbnb/interferon/README.md

 * `group_sources` -- a list of sources which can return groups of people to alert
 * `host_sources` -- a list of sources which can read inventory systems and return lists of hosts to monitor
 * `destinations` -- a list of alerting providers, which can monitor metrics and dispatch alerts as specified in your alerts dsl files
+* `processes` -- number of processes to run the alert generation on (optional; default is to use all available cores)

 For more information, see [config.example.yaml](config.example.yaml) file in this repo.